ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 # How useful is Ansible in a Cloud-Native Kubernetes Environment?

-A question I've been hearing a lot lately is \"why are you still using Ansible in your Kubernetes projects?\" Followed often by \"what\'s the point of writing your book [Ansible for Kubernetes](https://www.ansibleforkubernetes.com/) when Ansible isn\'t really necessary once you start using Kubernetes?\"
+A question I've been hearing a lot lately is "why are you still using Ansible in your Kubernetes projects?"
+Followed often by "what's the point of writing your book [Ansible for Kubernetes](https://www.ansibleforkubernetes.com/) when Ansible isn't really necessary once you start using Kubernetes?"

 I spent a little time thinking about these questions, and the motivation behind them, and wanted to write a blog post addressing them, because it